jaensen/circles-contracts/contracts/GroupCurrencyTokenOwnerReadme.md

 A group currency would define a number of individual Circles tokens directly or transitively (all accounts trusted by account X) as members.
 All of those members Circles could be used to mint the group currency.

-_Note: The GroupCurrencyToken contract is WIP, non-tested, non-audited and not ready for Mainnet/production usage!_
+_Note: The GroupCurrencyToken and GroupCurrencyTokenOwner contracts are WIP, non-tested, non-audited and not ready for Mainnet/production usage!_

 See https://aboutcircles.com/t/suggestion-for-group-currencies/410 for further details.